avincenthill/hireavh/src/content/blogs/md/recruiter-faq.md

 ## Status of Job Search
 I'm in the middle stage - I've had a couple onsites and call/tech screen with different companies.

-## Preference for Job Title
+## Preference for Job Role
 Full-stack or Frontend Software Engineer.
+I'm most proficient with React.js, although I also have experience in Vue.js and Angular.
+Media and technology industries interest me the most, although I'm open to others.

 ## Preference for Company Size
 No preference - the hiring manager, product, and team are better predictors of a good fit and a good experience for me.